 Abortion does not, however, solve problems.
 It does not bring the freedom, joy, grace, acceptance, love, peace, blessing, and hope that confession of sin provides.
 No, instead it compounds the sin and sorrow.

 How can we spare each other the pain?
 What messages can parents, churches, and Christian schools give teenagers to help them understand both the sinfulness of sex outside marriage and the futility of hiding a resulting pregnancy under the cloak of abortion?
 Can we encourage confession and pave the way for transformation . . . long before our children face these temptations?

-Here are some things we can all do:
+Here are six things we can do: